MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/shapes/path-markup-syntax.md

 - Smooth quadratic Bezier curve (`T` or `t`).
 - Elliptical arc (`A` or `a`).

-Each draw command is specified with an uppercase or lowercase letter.
+Each draw command is specified with a case-insensitive letter.
 When sequentially entering more than one command of the same type, you can omit the duplicate command entry.
-For example `L 100,200 300,400` is equivalent to `L 100, 200 L 300,400`.
+For example `L 100,200 300,400` is equivalent to `L 100,200 L 300,400`.

 ### Line command